Home

 How do I prove disability discrimination in California?

-To prove disability discrimination, you must prove your disability or perceived disability.
+To prove disability discrimination in San Diego, CA, you must prove your disability or perceived disability.
 This can be done with statements, doctor’s records, or testimony.
 You must also prove that your employer made an employment choice based on this disability.
 Evidence of this could be statements from your employer, similar experiences from coworkers, or other witness testimony.
 You also must prove you were qualified for the position you were not hired for or promoted to.
 An attorney can help you gather the important evidence for your claim and for litigation, if necessary.

 What is disability discrimination in California?